storyfeet/gobble/readme.md

 ```

 ## Changelog:

 ### v 0.4.0: Breaking WIP
-* Now uses star and plus for repeats
+* Now uses "star" and "plus" for CharBool Repeats instead of "min_n" and "any"
 * Now requires successes to declare if they could have continued with correct input
-* Now has clearer errors containing info on how to find them, and what they expect next
+* Now has clearer errors containing info on how to find them, and what they expected next

 ### v 0.3.0: Breaking Changes